AmanDeep-7/University-Management-System/README.md

 # University-Management-System
-This interface deals with the university Management related activities.
-About teacher and student details, Fees, Leaves.
+This interface deals with the University Management related activities consisting about teacher and student details, Fees, Leaves, Examinations.